wilsaj/everything-is-osm/README.md

 The file `variables.yml` contains the database name, user and password (all default to "osm"), as well as port number (default 5432), and settings for virtual machine memory and number of cpus.
-Feel free to open up `variables.yml` and change any of these values.
-You will need to reload the virtual machine for settings to take effect.
+Feel free to change any of these values.
+Modified values will take effect when the virtual machine is reloaded.

 ### Reloading